rprat-pro/MATools/README.md

 # MATools library

-MATools is a library poviding tools such as MATimers (timers in hierarchical form), MATrace (Trace generation for VITE) or MAMemory (print the memory footprint).
+MATools is a library that offers various tools, including MATimers (timers in hierarchical form), MATrace (Trace generation for VITE), and MAMemory (memory footprint printing).

 ## MATimer

-MATimer aimes to capture the time spent in a scope/routine as many times as they are called.
-Timer are represented with a tree.
-These Timers work with MPI too and min time, mean time, max time, % of runtime and imbalance are shown for each scope/routine.
+MATimers are designed to track the execution time of a scope/routine whenever they are called.
+They are organized in a tree structure.
+Additionally, MATimers are compatible with MPI.
+They provide information such as the minimum time, average time, maximum time, percentage of execution time, and imbalance for each scope/routine.

 ### Minimal requirement